Learning and Sharing

 nYp8CLMhxjkm7iUZkDIXb6GXPwAJvqR6h65zDwqJsKxeWyVpEGyEoxbeOIOU

-5. The PowerShell output will display the SecretText (Client Secret Value).
-Be sure to copy the SecretText (Client Secret Value) and store it in a secure location.
+5. The PowerShell output will show the SecretText (Client Secret Value).
+Make sure to copy and securely store the SecretText (Client Secret Value).

 PS C:\> $Secret | Format-List